-The Nebraska Department of Environmental Quality (NDEQ) announces that funding is available to assist Nebraska refuse haulers to replace older refuse trucks with new trucks powered by 2017 or newer model year engines powered by Compressed Natural Gas (CNG) and certified to meet California Air Resources Board Optional Low-NOx Standards; or powered by diesel and certified to meet EPA or CARB emission standards.
+The Nebraska Department of Environmental Quality (NDEQ) announces that funding is available to assist Nebraska refuse haulers to replace older refuse trucks with new trucks powered by 2017 or newer model year engines fueled by Compressed Natural Gas (CNG) and certified to meet California Air Resources Board Optional Low-NOx Standards; or fueled by diesel and certified to meet EPA or CARB emission standards.

 NDEQ will reimburse:

 An applicant may apply for rebates for up to two trucks.
 NDEQ anticipates awarding rebates for replacement of five trucks.
 The number of refuse truck rebates will be determined by NDEQ after evaluating applications for all Nebraska Clean Diesel projects.
 This funding is made possible by the Environmental Protection Agency’s State Clean Diesel Grant program.